KDE/documentation-docs-kdenlive-org/user_interface/menu/settings_menu/configure_kdenlive.rst

 **-------**

 - :guilabel:`Disable parameters when the effect is disabled`

+- :guilabel:`Enable Builtin Effects` Enable or disable all builtin effects

 - :guilabel:`Tab position` Set the tab position when a window is open.